 Aging Benefits of Intermittent Fasting

 This scientific overview of the mechanisms involved with aging and longevity is valuable beyond the context of fasting.
-As you will see in part 4, these mechanisms inform nootropics and other techniques we can use to support healthy aging.
+As you will see in our Fasting Q&A, these mechanisms inform nootropics and other techniques we can use to support healthy aging.

-Even though we have outlined many benefits that arise when we induce some degree of temporary “starvation,” it’s worth noting that there’s more than one way to trigger some of these responses (see part 2).
+Even though we have outlined many benefits that arise when we induce some degree of temporary “starvation,” it’s worth noting that there’s more than one way to trigger some of these responses (see What to Expect While Fasting).
 It’s also important to understand that some of the benefits occur during the fasting period, but others occur when we start eating normally again.

 A recurring theme from the American Academy of Anti-Aging Medicine (A4M) conference that was held mid-December 2018 was the reminder that starvation (i.e., fasting) primes the system for rejuvenation, but it is the refeeding that rebuilds the new cells and organelles to increase health.
 Masochistic semi-starvation because it is “good” may be folly when cycles of moderate fasting interventions will do.

-If you feel more convinced that fasting benefits are worthwhile to explore, go back to read part 2 for fasting implementation strategies.
-In part 4 we’ll answer common questions and help make fasting as practical and sustainable as possible.
+If you feel more convinced that fasting benefits are worthwhile to explore, go back to read What to Expect While Fasting for fasting implementation strategies.
+In our Q&A on Fasting we answer common questions and help make fasting as practical and sustainable as possible.

 For more information on the topic, see our related podcasts:

 9 Listen ~ 26:00 minutes into the podcast. https://peterattiamd.com/davidsinclair/